rsilvestre/phoenix-react-redux-starter-kit/README.md

 The main idea is to offer to the Phoenix developer one of the best react redux starter kit I ever seen before.
 A large part of the content of this README file could be the same than which on the [`react-redux-starter-kit`](https://github.com/davezuko/react-redux-starter-kit) page.

+Actualy the project is devided in several branches : master, language-support, ecto, user_support, user-support-multilanguage

 ## Table of content

 1. Features
 2. Requirements
+3. Branches
-3. Start
+4. Start
-4. Deployment
+5. Deployment
-5. Learn more
+6. Learn more
-6. Inspiraction
+7. Inspiraction

 ## Features